Bashlenix/file-organizer/index.md

 1. Scans a given directory for files.

+2. Reads categorization rules from an external <span style="color:red">extensions.json</span> configuration file for maximum flexibility.

-2. Categorizes files based on their extensions into predefined categories:
+3. Categorizes files based on their extensions into predefined categories:

     * **Documents:** Includes formats like pdf, doc, docx, txt, xls, xlsx, etc.